-There's only 24-hours in a day and as much as we'd like to be able to add hours to get everything done, the best we can do is help you prioritize what's actually possible to get done during your shift.
-By taking the time to prioritize the work that's most important to you and your hotel, you'll ultimately save time in the long run-which keeps your day rolling without getting distracted by more trivial tasks.
-Not only that, but implementing scheduled daily tasks, such as pool or boiler readings, property walks or preventative maintenance can help you combat unexpected maintenance needs-just because you're staying on top of it daily!
+There are only 24 hours in a day and as much as we’d like to be able to add hours to get everything done, the best we can do is help you prioritize what’s actually possible to get done during your shift.
+By taking the time to prioritize the work that’s most important to you and your hotel, you’ll ultimately save time in the long run-which keeps your day rolling without getting distracted by more trivial tasks.
+Not only that, but implementing scheduled daily tasks, such as pool or boiler readings, property walks or preventative maintenance can help you combat unexpected maintenance needs just because you’re staying on top of it daily!

 Designate Duties, Delegate Diligently

 Delegation is a massive time saver.
 To ensure efficiency, figure out what tasks can be passed to others and be realistic about what can get done that day.
 The Harvard Business Review shares the importance of delegation for a number of reasons, most importantly how beneficial it can be to the entire organization, especially managers.
 But, unfortunately, “it remains one of the most underutilized and underdeveloped management capabilities.”